ByteMansion/computer-systems/README.md

 ## Why this repo?
 - List solutions to Homework Problems of the classic cs book - Computer Systems: a programmer's perspective $ 3^{rd}$.
-- Document some important points.
+- Document some important points or notes.

 ## Prerequisite
 This repo created an project to compile all source files and build executables.